DoaaMakhlouf/logs-analysis/README.md

 Using that information, This project will answer questions about the site's user activity.
 It connects that database, use SQL queries to analyze the log data, and print out the answers to some questions.

+## This reporting tool answers the following questions:

+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?

 ## Requirements:

 ### To use this project, you'll need database software (provided by a Linux virtual machine) and the data to analyze.